7 Ways to Boost Your Immune System This Winter

 - Schedule regular video chats with your favorite people.

-- Find a pen pal and send each other cards, letters and small gifts.
+- Find a pen pal and send each other cards, letters and small gifts, like that little chalet diy playhouse so they can have fun with their children if they have any.

 - Practice social distancing while chatting with a friend from your porch or balcony.